JAPAN WITH SEVERE FOOD ALLERGIES

 Get their thoughts and hear about other patients doing something similar in Japan.
 Do they think it’s the right time for you to travel?
 Ask them to provide a letter in plain english (less words is best) with your diagnosis, symptoms and treatment in bold.

 2. If you will be bringing medicine from your home country to Japan- make sure it is allowed in to Japan and see if you need a “Yunyu Kakunin-sho” ( a kind of permission slip to bring certain medication into Japan.
-Here is the link to the Ministry of Health, Labour and Welfare of Japan website where you can start all of your research.
+Here is the link -> The Ministry of Health, Wealth and Labour of Japan website

 So where to start my research on what medication is and isn’t allowed in Japan?